SiddharthPatel45/west-nile-virus/README.md

 ### Problem Statement

 **Due to the recent epidemic of West Nile Virus in the Windy City, the data science team at Disease And Treatment Agency was tasked to derive an effective plan to deploy pesticides throughout the city.
-Using various weather conditions, locations, spray attempt and infected mosquitos, we will be using various classification models to obtain the best model that can predict the WNV in Chicago.
-Test set with the highest ROC AUC score would be used as the final model.
-Evaluation and cost-benefit analysis would be conducted to see if benefit of spraying outweighs the cost of spraying.**
+Using various weather conditions and time lags, we will be analysing classification models to obtain the best model that can predict the presence of WNV in Chicago.
+**

 ---